 - ____ SLEEPING BAG 35 or 20 degree, no more than 5 pounds of weight.
 Mummy bags are good.

-- ____ CLOSED-CELL FOAM CAMP SLEEPING PAD or Self Inflating Airmattress
+- ____ CLOSED-CELL FOAM CAMP SLEEPING PAD or Self Inflating Airmattress or Blow Up Airmattress

 - ____ HEAVY NON-COTTON HIKING SOCKS & Liners- Smartwool or Tholios

-- ____ WARM JACKET (for night). ____ RAINCOAT
+- ____ WARM JACKET (Down Puff, check Amazon) (for night)

 - ____ EXTRA PAIR PANTS (non-cotton, if possible — check the tags for polyester, nylon,